-“Disability is not inability” was the phrase being chanted by hundreds of schoolchildren, teachers, families and committee board members, throughout the day at Atira Disability Action Group.
+“Disability is not inability” was the phrase being chanted by hundreds of schoolchildren, teachers, families and committee board members, throughout the day at Atira Disability Support Group.

 What I expected to be a humble group of ten or so adults and children with disabilities, turned out to be a sea of people from all over the community ready and willing to stand with their brothers and sisters who have been born with, or acquired, mental and/or physical impairments.
 The attitude within this inspiring community is so counter-cultural to the way in which the rest of Uganda treats people with disabilities.